elegant-scipy/elegant-scipy/markdown/ch5.markdown

 >
 > `hygx = -px.T.dot(xlogx(Px_inv.dot(Pxy)).sum(axis=1))`
 >
-> Yuck!
-By using the `@` operator to stay closer to mathematical notation, we
+> By using the `@` operator to stay closer to mathematical notation, we
 > can avoid implementation errors and produce code that is much easier to read.
 >
 > Actually, SciPy's authors knew this long before the `@` operator was